martyndavies/nexmo-sms-translator/README.md

 Next, a little safety prep.
 For security reasons it's good practice not to keep any password information directly in files you might push to GitHub or anywhere else, so we're keeping it elsewhere.

-Above, we added DotEnv to our app, so go ahead and create a `.env` file in the root directory so you can keep everything you need for this app safe:
+Above, we added DotEnv to our app, so go ahead and create a `.env` file in the root directory so you can keep everything you need for this app safe.

-`$ touch .env`

 Open the file, and add these variables:

 ```
 NEXMO_API_KEY=YOUR_NEXMO_API_KEY